-The number of low-income homeowners increases each year.
-The current 24 million low-income homeowner families are expected to grow to an astonishing 28.5 million by the year 2010.
-This growth means that more and more families are placed in the position of choosing between vital necessities, such as food or medicine, or a roof that does not leak.
+The number of low-income homeowners increases every year.
+The current 24 million low-income homeowner families are expected to grow to an astonishing 28.5 million.
+This growth means that more and more families are placed in the position of choosing between vital necessities, such as food or medicine, or a roof that leaks.
 Rebuilding Together works to ensure that as many of those families as possible do not have to make these difficult choices.

 We provide emergency year-round services in addition to the major rehabilitation projects we undertake on National Rebuilding Day.
 We build ramps, install grab bars, and work on other home modifications to allow homeowners to safely “age in place.”

 Emergency repairs are contracted to a local contractor in the area to complete the work and have the bill sent directly to Rebuilding Together Litchfield County.
 Homeowners must meet our income guidelines, and be unable to complete the work themselves.
 The site selection process takes place locally with the Board of Directors and prioritized putting emphasis on health and safety hazards.
 Individual families are referred through neighborhood associations, churches, synagogues, community organizations, and service groups, or by self-referral.